polvinc/HEMY/docs/v2/Assembly.md

 </div>

 **Parts:**
-- C06 – Harmonic Reducer ZXK17-100 (x1)
+- C06 – Harmonic Reducer ZXK17-100 (x2)
-- A12 – Main Pulley (70T) (x1)
+- A12 – Main Pulley (70T) (x2)
+- S07 - Cone point hex socket set M3x3 (x12)

 **Instructions:**
+- Foreach Pulley (70T) and Harmonic Reducer
-Attach the 70-tooth main pulley (A12) to one of the harmonic reducers (C06).
-Ensure correct orientation of the screws — refer to the 3D model if needed.
+   - Ensure correct orientation of the screws — refer to the 3D model if needed.
+      - Replace cone point hex socket (original pressure screws shipped with the reducer) by shorter ones and change their orientation to push to the outside.
+   - Attach the 70-tooth main pulley (A12) to one of the harmonic reducers (C06).

 _Note: the original pressure screws shipped with the reducer have been replaced with shorter ones._

 ---

+## RA Axis Assembly

 ### 🔧 Step 2: Mount Reducer to Main Frame